The Secretary of State was asked—

 Who wouldn’t be, Mr Speaker?

 Like my hon.
-Friend, I am also proud of the high-quality produce from British farmers, including from those in Cornwall, and I can assure him that trade deals will help deliver economic security for Britain and protect us all from new trade barriers and tariffs that could harm jobs and industry.
+Friend, I am also proud of the high-quality produce from British farmers, including from those in Cornwall, and I can assure him that trade deals will help to deliver economic security for Britain and protect us all from new trade barriers and tariffs that could harm jobs and industry.
 I can assure him that Cornish food producers will be supported at every turn and will continue to be highly competitive.
 Negotiations will certainly reward them through providing access to new markets.

 Covid-19: Import of Essential Medical Products

-We continue to work tirelessly across Government to secure vital equipment and PPE from overseas partners, including from the US, Malaysia, China, Turkey and South Africa.
+We continue to work tirelessly across government to secure vital equipment and PPE from overseas partners, including from the US, Malaysia, China, Turkey and South Africa.
 We have sourced more than 18 billion items from across the globe to be shipped and delivered to the frontline to our NHS.

 As the Minister will be aware, many imports such as medical products enter the UK as cargo in the hold of passenger flights.
 Given that the imposition of an illogical quarantine is having a negative impact on passenger confidence and flights coming into many of our regional airports, such as Luton airport in my constituency, will the Minister confirm whether he made any assessment of the impact of quarantine on the import of medical goods, and, in the light of that, does he agree with me that the quarantine should be lifted for less blunt measures, such as fast-track testing, to facilitate the import of medical goods and support the recovery of our aviation industry?